Alcaro/jupyterbookmaker/README.md

 The code works on a collection of indexed notebooks in a directory and builds a Table of Contents out of the them, which is added to a specified file.
 It also adds a header and top and bottom navigator cells to each notebook.

 The notebooks should be of one the following forms:
-- 'dd.dd-notebookname.ipynb', where 'd' is any digit from 0 to 9;
+- `dd.dd-notebookname.ipynb`, where `d` is any digit from 0 to 9;
-- 'dd.-notebookname.ipynb', where 'd' is as above;
+- `dd.-notebookname.ipynb`, where `d` is as above;
-- 'AX.dd-notebookname.ipynb', where 'd' is as above, 'A' is the uppercase letter 'A' and 'X' is any uppercase letter;
+- `AX.dd-notebookname.ipynb`, where `d` is as above, `A` is the uppercase letter `A` and `X` is any uppercase letter;
-- 'AX.-notebookname.ipynb', where the symbols are as above;
+- `AX.-notebookname.ipynb`, where the symbols are as above;
-- 'BX.dd-notebookname.ipynb', where 'B' is the upper case letter 'B' and the rest is as above; or
+- `BX.dd-notebookname.ipynb`, where `B` is the upper case letter `B` and the rest is as above; or
-- 'BX.-notebookname.ipynb', where the symbols are as above.
+- `BX.-notebookname.ipynb`, where the symbols are as above.

 The filenames are read as regular expressions and three groups are extracted from them, as separated by the first two dots.
-- When the first group is '00', the notebook appears in the beginning and is not numbered.
+- When the first group is `'00'`, the notebook appears in the beginning and is not numbered.
 It is for the **Front Matter**, e.g *Cover page*, *Copyright page*, *Dedication page*, *Epigraph*, *Table of Contents*, *Foreword*, *Preface*, *Acknowlegdments*, and so on.
-- When the first group is from '10' to '99', it is for the **Body** of the book, with the first group representing the chapter number and the second group, the section number.
+- When the first group is from `'10'` to `'99'`, it is for the **Body** of the book, with the first group representing the chapter number and the second group, the section number.
 Except when the second group is either the empty string '' or '00', in which cases there is no section number.
 These are useful for defining a *Part* of the book and an introduction to the chapter, respectively.
 Notice that '' comes before '00'.
-- When the first group starts with 'A', it is assumed to be for an **Appendix**, in which the second letter 'X' is the letter of the Appendix.
-The second group functions as the section of the Appendix, with the same exceptions as above in the cases in which the second group is either '' or '00'.
+- When the first group starts with `'A'`, it is assumed to be for an **Appendix**, in which the second letter `'X'` is the letter of the Appendix.
+The second group functions as the section of the Appendix, with the same exceptions as above in the cases in which the second group is either `''` or `'00'`.
-- When the first group starts with 'B', the notebook appears at the end and is not numbered.
+- When the first group starts with `'B'`, the notebook appears at the end and is not numbered.
 It is for the non-numbered part of the **Back Matter**, such as  *Endnotes*, *Copyright permissions*, *Glossary*, *Bibliography*, *Index*, and so on.

-The Table of Contents and the navigators follow the lexicographical order, so '' < 'dd' < 'AX' < 'BX', for instance.
+The Table of Contents and the navigators follow the lexicographical order, so `''` < `'dd'` < `'AX'` < `'BX'`, for instance.

 For more information about the structure of a book, see [Parts of a Book Explained: Front Matter, Body, and Back Matter](https://blog.reedsy.com/front-matter-back-matter-book/).

 ## Usage

 The two main functions in this module are
-- 'make_book()': adds the Table of Contents, header, and navigators from the data provided in the arguments.
+- `make_book()`: adds the Table of Contents, header, and navigators from the data provided in the arguments.
-- 'make_book_from_configfile()': adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
+- `make_book_from_configfile()`: adds the Table of Contents, header, and navigators from the data stored in a YAML configuration file given as argument.
-The latter function simply reads the parameters from the configuration file and passes them to the 'make_book()' function.
+The latter function simply reads the parameters from the configuration file and passes them to the `make_book()` function.

-The 'make_book()' function calls the following functions in this module, which take care of each of the features of the bookmaker:
+The `make_book()` function calls the following functions in this module, which take care of each of the features of the bookmaker:
-- 'add_contents()': adds the Table of Contents to a selected 'Index' file.
+- `add_contents()`: adds the Table of Contents to a selected "Index" file.
-- 'add_headers()': adds a header to each notebook with a provied book info.
+- `add_headers()`: adds a header to each notebook with a provied book info.
-- 'add_navivagors()': adds navigation bars to the top and bottom of each notebook.
+- `add_navivagors()`: adds navigation bars to the top and bottom of each notebook.

 Each of these later three functions can be called separately, if only one of the features is desired.

-When running 'jupyterbookmaker.py' as script, it expects the filename of the configuration file and calls the function 'make_book_from_configfile(config_file), where config_file is the name of the configuration file, in a suitable YAML format.
+When running `jupyterbookmaker.py` as script, it expects the filename of the configuration file and calls the function `make_book_from_configfile(config_file)`, where config_file is the name of the configuration file, in a suitable YAML format.

 Look at the documentation for more information on each of these functions and for the other functions available on this package.